RISING, AUSTRALIAN CENTRE FOR CONTEMPORARY ART, COVA, WEST SPACE and TRADES HALL

 Alexandra George – producer, film adaptation

-Ching Ching Ho – assistant stage manager and translator
+Ching Ching Ho – assistant stage manager and interpreter

 Rachel Lee – lighting associate